And Maggie Makes Three: Reception

-Since airing, the episode has received critical acclaim from fans and television critics.
-One-time The Simpsons writer and comedian Ricky Gervais named it his second favorite episode, and said: "Mr. Burns gives [Homer] this terrible plaque above his desk that says, 'Don't forget: You're here forever.'
+Since airing, the episode has received universal acclaim from fans and television critics.
+Comedian and one-time Simpsons writer Ricky Gervais named it his second favorite episode, and said: "Mr. Burns gives [Homer] this terrible plaque above his desk that says, 'Don't forget: You're here forever.'
 It's about how sometimes things don't go the way you planned, which is pretty amazing in a cartoon.
 Homer then puts up all the pictures of Maggie he's ever taken to strategically cover this horrible thing so it now reads, 'Do it for her.'
 It gives me a lump in the throat thinking about it."
-Warren Martyn and Adrian Wood, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, said: "A surprisingly traditional episode.
+Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, said: "A surprisingly traditional episode.
 The flashback to 1993 seems a bit odd, but this is a good example of a story that doesn't overly rely on set pieces and confounded expectations for its success."
 In a review of the sixth season, Joshua Klein of the Chicago Tribune cited "And Maggie Makes Three", "Treehouse of Horror V", "Homer Badman", and "Lisa's Rival" among his favorite episodes of the season.

 TV Squad's Adam Finley said the episode "manages to be both incredibly funny and incredibly touching, both signs of a great Simpsons episode".
 He added that "the episode has some great gags in it, but the emotion is very real, too.
 Homer is not thrilled with the idea of having a baby, and the episode does a wonderful job of showing the dark side of having another mouth to feed."
 Colin Jacobson at DVD Movie Guide said in a review of the sixth season DVD: "Flashback episodes of The Simpsons usually work well, and [this episode] is no exception to that rule.
 Actually, at this point it’s one of my favorites, but that’s partially because of overexposure to some of the other episodes.
 In any case, this one has many hilarious moments – such as the scene that explains Homer's hair loss."
 Kevin Wong at PopMatters said the episode is "a touching look at fatherhood".